ggalloni/LiLit/README.md

 declaration.
 As of now, the likelihood is able to compute the logP in two different ways: the exact likelihood and the Gaussian one.

+With LiLit, I tried to be as modular as possible so that you can plug whatever existing function you have.
+Also, this should make parallelization easier if you need it.

 The dictionary in sampling.py is taken from cobaya-cosmo-generator asking for the full analysis of Planck 2018 + tensors, thus it may not apply for the specific cases depicted as templates.